nguyendat2001/covid-19-segmetation-unet-deeplabv3/README.md

 ## Methodology

-### Data Preprocessing

-The CT scans undergo several preprocessing steps, including normalization, resizing, and augmentation.
-These steps are crucial to ensure the model generalizes well to different variations in the input data.

 ### Model Architecture

 We employ a modified U-Net++ architecture for segmentation.
 The U-Net++ model consists of an encoder-decoder structure with skip connections, allowing for efficient localization and precise segmentation.
 The encoder captures context through successive downsampling, while the decoder reconstructs the segmentation map through upsampling.